The component structure of dense random subgraphs of the hypercube: Introduction

 Our second theorem concerns how the fragment sits in $Q^d$.
 How much do the components of the fragment cluster together?
 How far is it typically from a fixed vertex to the fragment $\cZ$ of $Q_p$?
 Given a vertex $u$ in $Q^d$ and $r>0$, the \emph{$r$-ball $B_r(u)$ around $u$} is the set of vertices $v$ at graph distance at most $r$ from $u$ (in $Q^d$).
 Recall that, for $0<\eta<1$, the \emph{entropy} $h(\eta)$ is defined to be $-\eta \log_2 \eta - (1-\eta) \log_2 (1-\eta)$, and it is strictly increasing on $(0,\tfrac12)$ with image $(0,1)$.
 Let $\eta^*=\eta^*(p)$ be the unique solution to $h(\eta)=\log_2 \frac1{1-p}$ with $0<\eta<\tfrac12$.
-For example, if $p=\frac14$ then $\eta^* \approx 0.08$. \begin{theorem} For fixed $0<p<1/2$, the random graph $Q_p=Q_p^d$ satisfies the following. \begin{enumerate}[(a)] \item There exists $\delta=\delta(p)>0$ such that wvhp each $\delta d$-ball in $Q^d$ contains at most $\M$ vertices of the fragment. \item For each $\eps>0$ there is $\gamma=\gamma(\epsilon,p)>0$ such that wvhp a proportion at most $e^{-\gamma d}$ of the vertices in $Q^d$ are within distance $(\eta^* - \eps) d$ of the fragment $\cZ$, but all vertices are within distance $(\eta^* + \eps) d$.
+For example, if $p=\frac14$ then $\eta^* \approx 0.08$. \begin{theorem} For fixed $0<p<1/2$, the random graph $Q_p=Q_p^d$ satisfies the following. \begin{enumerate}[(a)] \item There exists $\delta=\delta(p)>0$ such that wvhp each $\delta d$-ball in $Q^d$ contains at most $\M$ vertices of the fragment. \item For each $\eps>0$ there is $\gamma=\gamma(\eps,p)>0$ such that wvhp a proportion at most $e^{-\gamma d}$ of the vertices in $Q^d$ are within distance $(\eta^* - \eps) d$ of the fragment $\cZ$, but all vertices are within distance $(\eta^* + \eps) d$.
 (All distances are in $Q^d$.) \end{enumerate} \end{theorem}

 In part (a) above, clearly wvhp there are $\delta d$-balls containing at least $\M$ vertices of the fragment -- consider for example any ball with centre in a component of size $\M$.
 Thus the statement that wvhp no $\delta d$-ball in $Q^d$ contains strictly more than $\M$ vertices of the fragment is saying strongly that the components of the fragment $\cZ$ do not cluster together in $Q^d$.
-For example, wvhp no two components of $\cZ$ of size $>\M/2$ are within distance $\delta n$ of each other; and more generally, for each $k= 2,\ldots,\M\!+\!1$, no $k$ components of $\cZ$ of size $>\M/k$ are all within distance $\delta n$ of each other.
+For example, wvhp no component of $\cZ$ of size $m_p$ is within distance $\delta n$ of any other component of $\cZ$.

-In part (b), many vertices in $Q^d$ are at a short distance from the fragment $\cZ$, including of course the vertices in $\cZ$, but only a very small proportion of the total are at distance at most $(\eta^*-\eps) d$.
+In part (b), many vertices are at a short distance in $Q^d$ from the fragment $\cZ$, including of course the vertices in $\cZ$, but only a very small proportion of the total are at distance at most $(\eta^*-\eps) d$.
 However, when $r=(\eta^* + \eps) d$, wvhp every $r$-ball contains a vertex in $\cZ$ (and indeed contains $2^{\Omega(d)}$ vertices in $\cZ$).
 Overall, the giant gets everywhere, and indeed the fragment is heavily outnumbered everywhere.